Are You a Leader? Become a Nurse Administrator

 How Do Nursing Administrator Salaries Compare to Similar Jobs?

-Based on BLS data for health services managers, nurse administrators can make around 49% more than registered nurses, who make an average annual salary of $77,460.
+Based on BLS data for health services managers, nurse administrators can make around 49% more than registered nurses, who make a median annual salary of $77,600.
 With the exception of nurse anesthetists, nurse administrators generally make more than nurses in other advanced positions:

 How to Stay Informed in this Field